 Here’s the sweet stuff going on in the Twin Cities during the month of February.

-- Ice Sculpture Garden – Take a walk through Rice Park and pick out your favorite ice creation.
+- Ice Sculpture Garden – Take a walk through Kellogg Mall and pick out your favorite ice creation.
 As of Feb 1, all the sculptures have been completed and will be on display through the run of Winter Carnival (or as weather permits!)
 At night, the ice is illuminated and especially magical.

-- Winter Carnival Family Day – Rice Park buzzes with a MN Made Market, live music, food trucks and Olympic Team USA’s Winterfest.
+- Winter Carnival Family Day – Kellogg Mall buzzes with a MN Made Market, live music and food trucks.
 Warm up inside Landmark Center with entertainment and events for all ages.
-Feb 3, noon-5pm.
+Feb 2, noon-5pm.

 3) Last chance for ice rinks

 Mid-February is when we typically see our outdoor skating rinks turn slushy.
 Get out for a spin (use our handy rink-finder if you’re looking for something local) on the ice while you can!
 Here are a few of the fancier offerings in the Twin Cities: